ratstwo/ratstwo.github.io/README.md

-The Rats Two Website Source Code!
+The Rats Two Website!
+the Ratswo website is at https://ratstwo.github.io/